 sudo apt update && sudo apt upgrade

-Quick Tip: Check your version in Chrome’s “About” page to confirm the update.
+Quick Tip: Check your version with:

 Method 2: Upgrading via Flatpak